China mourns thousands who died in country's coronavirus epidemic

 Asymptomatic people exhibit few signs of infection such as fevers or coughs, and are not included in the tally of confirmed cases by Chinese authorities until they do.
 However, they are still infectious, and the government has warned of possible local transmissions if such asymptomatic cases are not properly monitored.

-China reported 64 new asymptomatic cases as of Friday, including 26 travellers arriving in the country from overseas.
-That takes the total number of asymptomatic people currently under medical observation to 1,030, including 729 in Hubei.
+China reported 64 new asymptomatic cases as of Friday, including 26 travellers arriving from overseas.
+That took the total number of asymptomatic people currently under medical observation to 1,030, including 729 in Hubei.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)